pkhuong/pkhuong.github.io/source/_posts/2021-01-22-appending-to-a-log-an-introduction-to-the-linux-dark-arts.markdown

 kernel, compiler, etc. from scratch.
 In many cases, it's more interesting to ask how far we can go without doing so, than to figure out what we need to give up in order to close the last couple percentage points.
-There's a reason Lent is only 40 days.
+There's a reason Lent is only 40 days out of the year.

 This [`log_file_append.h` gist](https://gist.github.com/pkhuong/7a1aeb5ad0ef24299c5117f5f1310a38#file-log_file_append-h)
 is my first time combining all the tricks presener earlier in a